BrunoVernay/VM-images-packer/Readme.md

 All images have:
 - proxy support except when the name ends with "-np" (**n**o **p**roxy).
 - VirtualBox Guest Additions

-- vb-fedora-24 (VirtualBox from Oracle repo)  Fedora 24
+- Vagrant export as a bonus

-- vbrpmfusion-fedora-24 (VirtualBox from RPMFusion repo)  Fedora 24
+- vb-fedora-27 (VirtualBox from Oracle repo)  Fedora 27

 ## Reproductible builds